iavorskyi/my-docs/convention.md

 # Contribution convention
 ## Contribution steps
 1. You must be assigned to an issue you want to resolve
-2. Do the fork from the updated "main" brunch locally
+2. Do the fork from the updated "main" branch locally
-3. All necessary changes must be done to the new brunch
+3. All necessary changes must be done to the new branch
-4. Push a new brunch to the repository (it will be created there and set as the origin for the local one)
+4. Push a new branch to the repository (it will be created there and set as the origin for the local one)
 5. Make a Pull request
 6. Link the issue related to this PR
 7. Make the request for code review
-8. If you are allowed to marge your brunch with main, choose the option with squashing commits.
+8. If you are allowed to marge your branch with main, choose the option with squashing commits.
 Describe correctly all changes according to the commit convention described below.
 9. Ensure that the link for this PR was placed in the commit name and the link for the issue in the commit footer
 10. Attached issue will be closed automatically
-11. The merged brunch will be deleted automatically
+11. The merged branch will be deleted automatically

-## Brunching
+## Branching
-**main:** it's the main brunch with production-ready code
+**main:** it's the main branch with production-ready code

-**[example-name-brunch]:*** new brunch must be forked from "main" for further development
+**[example-name-branch]:*** new branch must be forked from "main" for further development

 *\* name must be:*
 - *self-explained;*